 As a detective for over 15 years, Todd primarily investigated violent crimes, including homicide and Officer Involved Shootings.
 Several years ago, this experience coupled with his work as a Director and LDP Trustee, he worked with FPD and the FPOA to establish a policy where officers involved in an OIS or other critical incident were provided the opportunity to wait two days before providing their investigative statement.
 Todd was also involved in establishing a new policy where officers involved in a major traffic collision would also wait two days prior to providing an investigative statement, to allow the potential for undiagnosed head injuries, to include concussions to be taken into consideration

 Simi Valley, CA 93062

-Chris Coulter has been a Police Officer for 22 years.
+Chris Coulter has been a Police Officer for 27 years.
 He was hired by the City of San Bernardino in 1991 and lateraled to the Simi Valley Police Department in 1994.
 He has held assignments in Patrol, Vice, Gang Suppression, Problem Oriented Policing, and is currently assigned as a Motor Officer and Accident Investigator.
-Chris has been a board member of the Simi Valley Police Officers’ Association for seven years where he has served as a uniformed representative, Secretary, and was just re-elected to his fourth consecutive term as President.
+Chris has been a board member of the Simi Valley Police Officers’ Association for 12 years where he has served as a uniformed representative, Secretary, and four terms as President.
 During this tenure, he has presided over two local civic election campaigns, contract negotiations, and several issues involving the use of LDF and members of the SVPOA.
 He is also an active representative to the Tri-Counties Chapter of PORAC’s Region Three.

 Chairman Chula Vista Police Officer’s Association